The former Nokia theatre opened in late 2007, on the southwest edge of downtown L.A., right next to the Staples Center and the L.A. Convention Center.

 the artists rendition of L.A.
 Live below.)

-Getting there: The Nokia Theatre is located right next to (north of) the Staples Center (which is just north of the Los Angeles Convention Center), on the southern edge of downtown Los Angeles.
+Getting there: The Microsoft Theater is located right next to (north of) the Staples Center (which is just north of the Los Angeles Convention Center), on the southern edge of downtown Los Angeles.
 It is located just to the east of the Harbor (110) Freeway, just north of the Santa Monica (10) Freeway.
 It's at the northwest corner of Figueroa & Chick Hearn Court, bounded by Olympic Blvd to the north, Chick Hearn Court (11th Street) on the south, Figueroa on the east, and Georgia Street (and the 110 Freeway) on the west.

 Looking for something in particular?
 Search the Seeing-Stars website!